-I don’t know about you reading it, but me writing it I feel exhausted by now haha.
+I don’t know about you reading it guys, but me writing it I feel exhausted by now haha.
 Seriously guys, bookmark this page and come back here a few times, or print it.
-It’s just too much info to fully digest in only one go.
+It’s just too much info to fully digest in one go only.

 Full head of hair

-Getting the right haircut was the biggest game changer to me.
+Getting the right haircut was the biggest game changer for me.
 There are six different face shapes apparently, and then hundreds of thousands of websites explaining which haircut goes best with which face shape.
-You can skim through that if you wish, or you can do just like I did: you find a nice saloon with a male hairdresser who has a real sense of masculine beauty (btw that means “gay” in my book, but maybe an hetero hairdresser can deliver just as well) and you let him do his job as he pleases, you literarily give him a blank cheque.
-As a bonus, he may start hitting on you, and in one shot you will get experience of being on the receiving end of Routine Circle Game (TM lol), plus experience of being on the receiving end of an indirect approach, plus experience in keeping things cordial and like no big deal after you rejected an escalation, but I’m getting waaay ahead of myself here.
+You can skim through that if you wish, or you can do just like I did: you find a nice saloon with a male hairdresser who has a real sense of masculine beauty (that means “gay” in my book btw, but maybe a hetero hairdresser can deliver just as well) and you let him do his job as he pleases, you literarily give him a blank cheque.
+As a “bonus” he may start hitting on you, and in one shot you will get experience of being at the receiving end of Routine Circle Game (TM lol), plus experience of being at the receiving end of an indirect approach, plus experience in keeping things cordial and like no big deal after you have rejected an escalation, but I’m getting waaay ahead of myself here.

 Whoa what happened?!